Technical Analysis

 "Each one is a small warning — a warning heart attack."

-The learning path to 11,000%: Bill's mentorship and the volatility breakout system
+The learning path to 11,000%: Bill Meehan and the volatility breakout system

 "We just bracket that — a little bit above and below the opening."

-The market as your best teacher — and how to use indicators properly
+The market as your best teacher — and how to calibrate indicators to each market's rhythm

 "The market's the best teacher."